kevinmartintech/Data-Warehouse-Analysis-Cube-And-Reporting/README.md

 # Paginated Report (Paginated)

 Normally there is enough report data that does not fit on one printed page, so the lines are split up to multiple pages (pagination).
-Paginated reports are pixel perfect and can be used printing or formatted for complex reporting requirements like for regulatory documentation.
+Paginated reports are pixel perfect and can be used for printing or formatted for complex reporting requirements like for regulatory documentation.

 These report types have parameters that are developed during report authoring that allow the viewer to narrow down the returned data.